How to Manage Your Content Across Multiple Platforms

 Consistently showing up means posting on platforms both regularly and thoughtfully.
 Your collected ideas will be a wasted effort if you don’t get them in front of your audience.

 I first decided how often I wanted to appear on each platform — and I tried not to be overly ambitious.
 How many tweets per week?
-How many LinkedIn posts?
+How many LinkedIn postswho?
 How many published stories on Medium?

 Once I had this figured out, I thought about what days of the week I would publish.
 I researched optimal times per platform (example: LinkedIn posts perform best in the morning).
 I also thought about my own life and when I would have time to write long-form content (like a blog post) versus short-form content (like a series of tweets).